-Haunted Tombstone brings chills up your spine - does it not?
-We've taken some of the local ghost tours here in Tombstone AZ.
-We've also heard about, and actually experienced, some hauntingly chilling things around town!
+Haunted Tombstone brings chills up your spine – does it not?
+We have taken some of the local ghost tours here in Tombstone AZ.
+We’ve also heard about, and actually experienced, some hauntingly chilling things around town!

 Tombstone has a lot of history that lends itself to haunted types of experiences.
 This has prompted entrepreneurs to begin different types of Ghost Tour experiences.